EnigmaCurry/d.rymcg.tech/transmission-wireguard/README.md

  * `TRANSMISSION_VPN_CLIENT_PEER_PUBLIC_KEY` - the peer `PublicKey`
    value from your VPN provided config file (Long text ending with `=`)
- * `TRANSMISSION_VPN_CLIENT_PEER_ALLOWED_IPS` - the list of address
+ * `TRANSMISSION_VPN_CLIENT_PEER_ALLOWED_IPS` - the peer `AllowedIPs`
-   ranges that the client should use the VPN for.
+   value, that lists the address ranges that the client should use the VPN for.
 To use the VPN for *all* traffic, enter `0.0.0.0/0,::0/0` (ipv4,ipv6).
 To use the VPN for a single IP, use `x.x.x.x/32`, etc.
- * `TRANSMISSION_VPN_CLIENT_PEER_ENDPOINT` - the VPN provider's host
+ * `TRANSMISSION_VPN_CLIENT_PEER_ENDPOINT` - the peer `Endpoint`
-   address and port, eg `94.198.42.114:51820`
+   value, which is the VPN provider's host address and port, eg `94.198.42.114:51820`
  * `TRANSMISSION_IP_SOURCE_RANGE` - the IP whitelist of clients
-   allowed to connect to the transmission client webapp.
-If you want to only rely upon passwords, and to allow every IP address to connect, enter `0.0.0.0/0`.
-Otherwise you should prevent access except from a specific range of IP addresses, eg. `192.168.1.1/24`.
+   allowed to connect to the transmission client webapp (Traefik enforced).
+If you want to only rely upon passwords, but allow every IP address to connect, enter `0.0.0.0/0`.
+Otherwise you should prevent access except from a specific range of IP addresses, eg.
+   `192.168.1.1/24`.
- * Enter the required HTTP Basic authentication username and passwords.
+ * Enter the required HTTP Basic authentication username and passwords (Traefik enforced).
 This can be optionally saved to `passwords.json` so that `make open` works without a password.

 All these client credentials are stored in your `.env` file.